lm209/CLD1610/README.md

 Activate VRR in the Steam Menu and Change the Hz Refresh to 120hz.

-Download ProtonUp-Qt or use Wine Cellar from Decky Loader
+Download ProtonUp-Qt from the Discovery Store or use Wine Cellar from Decky Loader

 Download the latest GE Proton!!!